-To sift through the Hoovers, the Henrys, and the Dysons, we enlisted the help of eight experts across the tidiness spectrum, from hoteliers to bloggers to cleaning technicians.
-They came up with a list of nine vacuum cleaners, across seven categories — from the best bagless and cordless vacuum cleaners to the best automatic vacuum cleaner and the best vacuum cleaner for those with pets or children.
+To sift through the Hoovers, the Henrys, and the Dysons, we enlisted the help of ten experts across the tidiness spectrum, from hoteliers to bloggers to cleaning technicians (and one pop star).
+They came up with a list of nine vacuum cleaners across seven categories — from the best bagless and cordless vacuum cleaners to the best automatic vacuum cleaner and the best vacuum cleaner for those with pets or children.

 Best overall vacuum cleaner